ctidd/omnium/README.md

 );
 ```

-A user must pass the session as the `authorization` header, or as the `__Host-session` cookie.
-For a user-facing web application, you can set the `__Host-session` cookie when the user signs in.
+A user must pass the session as the `authorization` header, or as the `__Host-omn-sess` cookie.
+For a simple, user-facing web application, you can set the `__Host-omn-sess` cookie when the user signs in, in order to authenticate requests to the service running on the same origin.
 If the application shares a session across multiple services on different origins, it can expose the session for use by the client in the `authorization` header for programmatic, cross-origin requests.

 Requests from an unauthenticated user will reject with a 401 response.

-For an authenticated user, the user object from `user_lookup` can be retrieved from request state to avoid redundant lookup in handlers.
+For an authenticated user, the user object from `user_lookup` can be retrieved from request state to avoid redundant lookup in handlers:

 ```rs
 pub async fn handler(